 The repair and replacement costs of hybrid cars make the insurance rates higher than most regular cars.

 1. Subaru Outback

-The top on my list is Subaru Outback, as it’s currently providing the least expensive insurance rates.
+The top car on my list is the Subaru Outback, which currently provides the least expensive insurance rates.

 This model gives above-average reliability with a comfortable interior and efficient performance.

-The 2021 Subaru Outback comes with an all-wheel-drive to provide more traction and stability in all weather.
+The 2021 Subaru Outback comes with all-wheel drive, providing more traction and stability in all weather.

 Average annual premium: $1,400

 Honda CR-V is one of the cars with the lowest insurance rates today.
 The 2021 Honda CR-V has four capacity options: LX, EX, EX-L, and Touring.

 Thankfully, all models come with a turbocharged four-cylinder engine, automatic transmission, and two-wheel drive.

 Starting cost: $25,350